Aviation fuel price cut by 23 per cent

 Diesel, used mostly in trucks, buses and tractors, is priced at Rs 62.29 per litre.

-In fact, even market priced or non-subsidised kerosene is much cheaper than petrol and diesel after its rates were cut 13.3 per cent to Rs 39,678.47 per kl (Rs 39.67 per litre), according to the notification.
+In fact, even market-priced or non-subsidised kerosene is much cheaper than petrol and diesel after its rates were cut 13.3 per cent to Rs 39,678.47 per kl (Rs 39.67 per litre), according to the notification.

 This the steepest cut ever and sixth reduction in ATF prices since February.